 Cut potatoes into ½" dice.

 Place a medium oven-safe pan over medium-high heat and melt half the butter (reserve remaining for sauce).
-Butter should be melted, not browned.
-Add potatoes and stir 1 minute.
+Add potatoes and stir, 1 minute.

 Cover, reduce heat to medium, and cook 5 minutes, stirring once halfway through.